kingkira777/kingkira777/README.md

 ### Hi there 👋

-- Hi, My Name is Jessie Boy Velarde and I am a Bachelor of Computer Science Graduated In Asian Institute Of Computer Studies In Philippines.
+- Hi, My Name is Jessie Boy Velarde and I am a Bachelor of Computer Science Graduated at Asian Institute Of Computer Studies Philippines.

 - 🔭 I’m Currently Working On Projects And Stuff To Enchanced My Coding Skills